Lars van der Laan

 About me

-I am a final year Ph.D. student in Statistics at the University of Washington, advised by Marco Carone and Alex Luedtke.
+I am a final-year Ph.D. candidate in Statistics at the University of Washington, advised by Marco Carone and Alex Luedtke.

-My research focuses on causal inference, statistical learning, and semiparametric efficiency theory.
+My research focuses on causal inference and dynamic decision-making, semiparametric statistics, and reinforcement learning.
 I develop methods for debiased and efficient estimation with modern machine learning, including doubly robust inference, automatic debiasing, inference after model selection, and heterogeneous treatment effects.

 Another line of my research leverages calibration, a tool from machine learning, to advance methods in causal inference and dynamic decision-making.
-Examples include causal isotonic calibration for CATE estimation, stabilized inverse probability weighting for robust weighting, Bellman calibration for reinforcement learning, and doubly robust inference via calibration for debiased estimation and valid confidence intervals under slow or inconsistent nuisance convergence.
+Examples include causal isotonic calibration for CATE estimation, stabilized inverse probability weighting for robust weighting, Bellman calibration for reinforcement learning, and doubly robust inference via calibration for valid inference under slow or inconsistent nuisance estimation.

-I also study calibration methods for predictive inference and machine learning, with a focus on developing rigorous uncertainty guarantees for modern predictive models.
-This includes self-calibrating conformal prediction and generalized Venn–Abers calibration (with Ahmed Alaa, UC Berkeley).
-These frameworks provide finite-sample calibration guarantees for black-box predictors, enabling distribution-free uncertainty quantification for tasks such as regression and quantile estimation, and for constructing prediction intervals.
+I also develop methods for predictive uncertainty quantification, focusing on finite-sample, distribution-free guarantees for modern black-box models.
+This includes self-calibrating conformal prediction and generalized Venn–Abers calibration (with Ahmed Alaa, UC Berkeley), with applications to regression, quantile estimation, and prediction intervals.